 Most mulch mats on the market are made of synthetic material.
-Ours are 100% felted jute.
-They are 13.5” / 35cm in diameter and fit snugly round young saplings or larger tender plants.
-They provide a durable protective barrier that lasts around a year.
+Ours are 100% felted jute made from recycled coffee sacks.
+They are a range of diameters to fit snugly round young saplings or larger tender plants.
+They provide a durable protective barrier that lasts around two years.
 Over that period the mulch mat will keep weeds and competitive grass away from the roots of the plant, retain moisture, deter slugs and snails, protect the plant from winter frosts, and as it biodegrades, add nutrients to the soil.
 It can also be impregnated with slow release fertiliser such as liquid seaweed, so this can be targeted to the plant that needs it rather than dissipating out to all plants and weeds.

 We’ve also got a range of smaller mulch mats that fit neatly onto individual plant pots: perfect for nurturing and protecting precious seedlings.